answebdev/jskim/README.md

 ## Description

 Official portfolio website I designed and built for a client, a Korean model who wanted a website to showcase her modeling work and have a way for others to reach out to her for bookings or inquiries with a contact form.
-By using Sanity Content Management System for the website, the client is able to manage her own content on the website.
+By using Sanity for the website, the client is able to manage her own content on the website.

 ## Jisun Kim Official Website Live Link